Bible Verses for Grief: Scripture of Comfort That Holds You

 When grief breaks your heart, find comfort in God's Word.
 These Bible verses for grief don't offer a lecture — they offer a presence.
 Some acknowledge your pain, others carry you through it, and others point to a hope beyond it.
 Scripture for the pain of losing someone you love.

-The 45 most comforting Bible verses for grieving hearts, chosen by emotional resonance — not keyword matching.
+The 30 most comforting Bible verses for grieving hearts, chosen by emotional resonance — not keyword matching.
 Including 12 direct promises from God.
-The top verse is Psalms 34:18 — spoken by David.
+The top verse is Genesis 25:8 — spoken by Narrator.
 Organized in three movements: verses that see your pain, verses that comfort, and promises for what comes next.

 These verses are a starting point.
 Take time to reflect on which ones speak to you.